 Top Three Tips for Avoiding Travelers Diarrhea:

-- ALWAYS WASH YOUR HANDS and/or use hand sanitiser before eating, after using the bathroom, after touching animals, and any time you feel necessary.
+- ALWAYS WASH YOUR HANDS and/or use hand sanitizer when you deem necessary.
+Especially before eating, after using the bathroom, and after touching animals.

 - Eat fresh.
 If it is not cooked while you wait, avoid it.
 Especially “street food”.
-Supermarket stuff and western standard restaruants are usually fine.
+Supermarket stuff and western standard restaurants are usually fine.